lhoupert/lhoupert.github.io/_pages/code.md

   - image_path: /assets/images/fig22.png
 ---

-*This section is under development...*
+*This section is mostly about data projects related to my previous academic positions ...*

 You can browse through my current projects on [GitHub](https://github.com/lhoupert).